kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 ### Configure the test to run test logic against the private Ethereum network (5min)
 Now that our test is creating an Ethereum network every time it runs, let's write some logic to interact with it it:

-1. Add another helper function under the `Private helper functions` section to get a Go Ethereum client:
+1. Under the `Private helper functions` section, replace the `//TODO Replace with helper function to create a Go Ethereum client` with the following:

     ```golang
     func getEthClient(ipAddress string) (*ethclient.Client, error) {